-The student at Northwest College is preparing himself to help others through Christian Ministry.
+The student at NC is preparing himself to help others through Christian ministry.
 Concern for others doesn't stand idle until graduation.
-Therefore, all students are encouraged and expected to participate in some aspect of The World Outreach Ministries program and in local ministry.
+Therefore, all students are encouraged and expected to participate in some aspect of the Student Ministries program.
 The Christian Service Report will be distributed during the first chapel of each week.
-The service record form will be processed through the Dean of Student's Office.
-This information of Christian service will be provided for student placement evaluation, etc. Serious delinquency will become part of the student's file record for future reference and information.
+The service record form will be processed through the Dean of Student's Office and transferred to the student's record file in the Registrar's Office during the year of graduation or withdrawal.
+This information of Christian service will also be provided for student placement evaluation, etc. Serious delinquency will become part of the student's file record for future reference and information.